sinclairzx81/hammer/readme.md

 ```bash
 $ hammer task print "Hello World"
 ```
-You can use tasks to orchestrate build workflows.
-Hammer provides a `shell` function for this purpose.
-The following creates a task that runs a browser and node application in parallel.
+You can use tasks to orchestrate concurrent workflows.
+The following starts `serve` and `run` processes in parallel.

 ```typescript
 import { shell } from '@sinclair/hammer'